OiHamza-zz/DailyNASA/README.md

 BUILD A TWITTER NASA APP 🚀 🌎 ✨ 🌚
 ====

+By [Hamza](https://twitter.com/oihamza) 👨🏽‍🚀

 Once a day, NASA release an image or video through thier public API.
-I put together this Daily NASA app that Tweets media released by NASA.
+I put together this automated Daily NASA app that Tweets media released by NASA.

 Our app will connect to the NASA API and temporarily store media provided, and post a Tweet with the title + image/video via the Twitter API.
+Pretty simple!

-In this tutorial, I'll show you how to also build this app using the Twitter and NASA API!
+In this tutorial, I'll show you how to also build this app using the Twitter and NASA API.
 To see the app in action, check out the Twitter page [@DailyNASA](https://twitter.com/dailynasa).

-By [Hamza](https://twitter.com/oihamza) 👨🏽‍🚀

 What will we be doing today?
 ------------

-Our app is going to be hosted (living) here on Glitch.
-Glitch is a simple and powerful free tool to create, share, and use apps.
+Our app is going to be hosted here on Glitch, so we won't be doing much except making sure our app is properly configured.
-Once we've configured our app, we'll set up a cron-job (daily call) using a callback URL to the endpoint which will wake up our app and make it post a Tweet at a specified time of day.

-An endpoint is a URL (like twitter.com), and whenever we submit a GET request we're asking the internet to go *get* this website for us.
-Once we've got the website, the app will wake up and do its job.
+Once this project has been remixed and the `.env` file's keys and tokens properly configured, we'll schedule a cron-job to make our app Tweet.
+A cron-job is essentially an automated wake-up call.

-How does the app work exactly?
+How does the code work exactly?
 ------------

-Our app will
-On a very high level:
+1. The app will be activated ~~woken up~~ via a webhook.
+The webhook will be pinged by our cron-job at a specified time of day ⏰

-our app will connect to the NASA API → <br>
+2. Our app will connect to the NASA API 🚀
-The app will check if the media provided by the NASA API is a video URL or image URL → <br>
+3. The app will check if the media provided by the NASA API is a video URL or image URL:
-→ If it's a video, the app will save the video URL + title and Tweet this via the Twitter [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) API <br>
+  * If it's a **video** 📹, the app will save the video URL + title and Tweet this via the Twitter [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) endpoint
-→ If it's an image, the app will save the image to a temporary directory and Tweet this via the Twitter [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) API.
-Because it's a temporary directory, we don't have to worry about filling up space (pun intended).
+  * If it's an **image** 📷, the app will save the image to a temporary directory and Tweet this via the Twitter [statuses/update](https://developer.twitter.com/en/docs/tweets/post-and-engage/api-reference/post-statuses-update) API.
+Because it's a temporary directory, we don't have to worry about filling up space (pun intended) 🥁
-→ Our app will be activated (woken up) by a webhook, and only Tweet when that webhook is pinged.
-This lets you Tweet at specific times of day.
-We'll use cron-job.org to set up a cron job that basically pings the URL at specific times that we specify
-→ To wake Bert up and let him know it's time to get to work, we'll use an endpoint and a cron-job service to set an alarm for him to get up and start working.

-Prerequisites:
+Prerequisites
 ------------

+Before we get started, you'll need the following:

-A Twitter developer account - link to DTC developer application page A registered app - link to DTC apps page
+  * A Twitter developer account - [click here](https://t.co/developeraccount) to apply

+  * A registered [Twitter app](https://developer.twitter.com/en/apps) - [click here](https://cdn.glitch.com/40a2e399-2bcb-4c11-b356-fdb1d9baa5e9%2FScreen%20Shot%202019-08-08%20at%205.20.15%20PM%20copy.png?v=1565299668056) to see how

-Collect your keys and tokens from your registered app - link to docs that shows how to get keys and tokens A NASA API key 🔑 - link
+  * A copy of your [Twitter API](https://developer.twitter.com/en/apps) keys and tokens - [click here](https://cdn.glitch.com/40a2e399-2bcb-4c11-b356-fdb1d9baa5e9%2FScreen%20Shot%202019-08-08%20at%205.20.35%20PM%20copy.png?v=1565300041251) to see how

+  * A NASA API key 🔑 - [click here](https://api.nasa.gov/#apply-for-an-api-key) to get one

+  * A cron-job account - [click here](https://cron-job.org/en/signup/) to register

 Once you have all of these, you're ready to launch 🚀!